BrakeTester

 Reported calibration errors most often occur if the device is moved during the self-check process.
 If this occurs, press the Reset button to perform a self-check again.
 The Reset button can also be used to auto-level the device at any time and is best performed when the vehicle is stationary.
 This avoids any bumps in the road distorting the levelling process and allows the self-check to function properly.

-Accelerate gently to the test speed (DVSA recommend 20 mph (32 km/h) but at least 10 mph (16 km/h)) and try and maintain that speed for approximately two seconds before starting to brake.
+Accelerate gently to the test speed (DVSA recommend 20 mph (32 km/h) whereas FMCSA require at least 20 mph) and try and maintain that speed for approximately two seconds before starting to brake.
 This two seconds allows the GPS speed signal to catch-up with the actual speed of the vehicle.
 Brake firmly and bring the vehicle to a complete stop.
 It is important to brake to a stop as the results are calculated assuming that braking stops as the vehicle comes to a halt.
 Note that braking must sustained for at least 0.5 seconds above the trigger threshold (default 10%) to ensure test results are recorded.

 Press the Cancel or Abort button if you wish to quit the current test.
 No data will be recorded if you quit a test.
 You can also press the Reset button before Arming for a test to quit the current test.

 Unlike other devices, speed and distance results are not calculated by simply averaging the acceleration over the duration of the test.
-Instead they are calculated by integrating each of the individual acceleration readings (approximately 50 readings every second).
+Instead they are calculated by integrating each of the individual acceleration readings (approximately 100 readings every second on iOS devices and 50 on Android).
 This produces a more accurate estimation of the speed when braking started and the distance travelled by the vehicle during the test.A dialog showing the test result is displayed automatically once the test is complete.

 Full results and associated graphs can be displayed using the appropriate CSV file menu item.
 The data recorded includes two seconds of data prior to the start of the test and three seconds of data after the test has finished.
 Another option in the Settings allows The limits of the test itself are highlighted on the result graphs.
 Tapping the Next button cycles the display between acceleration, speed and smoothed acceleration.
 A PDF file summarising the results is also generated at the conclusion of a test.
-Unless you have declined to permit TTI BrakeCheck to write to external storage, this can be viewed or downloaded.
-For ease of use, double-tapping or long-pressing the speed or lateral acceleration gauges duplicates the effect of pressing the Reset button.
+This can be viewed or downloaded.

-A tap on the main braking gauge resets the peak braking needle.
-A variety of options are available from the Settings screen.
+A variety of options are available from the Settings screen which can be accessed from the Admin tab.
 You can set the level of acceleration at which the device starts to record, the units used for results, what auto-levelling process to use, the email addresses to which you want to send results as well as other options.
 BrakeTest uses a combination of GPS, accelerometer and other sensors and is only accurate when the device is operated correctly and all sensors are receiving suitable signals.

-Please note that brake performance testing should be performed in accordance with DVSA guidelines and at all times you must comply with the traffic regulations applicable to your location.
+Please note that brake performance testing should be performed in accordance with the UK Driver and Vehicle Standards Agency (DVSA) or US Federal Motor Carrier Safety Administration (FMCSA) guidelines and at all times you must comply with the traffic regulations applicable to your location.
 DVSA recommend that braking tests should be performed on roads which

 • are reasonably flat and level